pavelmachek/BangleApps/apps/calendar/README.md

 # Calendar

 Monthly calendar, displays holidays uploaded from the web interface and scheduled events.
+Only whole-day events are supported.

 ## Usage